PlexSheep/grrsmp/README.md

 **Technology**

-I believe that `GRRSMP` may offer a legitimate, albeit niche, advantage over those amazing established protocols: It's distributed in the sense that components can be self-hosted by anyone.
+I believe that `SREMP` may offer a legitimate, albeit niche, advantage over those amazing established protocols: It's distributed in the sense that components can be self-hosted by anyone.
 You can host your own rendezvous server (basically holds a contact list of who is online), your own relay server